jun-simons/ChronoGraph/docs/quick_start.md

 In just a few lines of C++ you can create a temporal graph, insert nodes and edges, take a time‐travel snapshot, and inspect the state.
 Let’s walk through a minimal example.

-*Note: This only demonstrates the temporal graph features, but not the repository handler*  Read about repositories at [Repository Basics](tutorials/repo_basics.md)
+*Note: This only demonstrates the temporal graph features, but not the repository handler.*  Read about repositories at [Repository Basics](tutorials/repo_basics.md)

 ## Example: Simple Graph + Snapshot